Sparta: Geography

 Sparta is located in the region of Laconia, in the south-eastern Peloponnese.
 Ancient Sparta was built on the banks of the Eurotas, the largest river of Laconia, which provided it with a source of fresh water.
 The Eurotas valley was a natural fortress, bounded to the west by Mt.
 Taygetus (2,407 m) and to the east by Mt.
 Parnon (1,935 m).
 To the north, Laconia is separated from Arcadia by hilly uplands reaching 1000 m in altitude.
-These natural defenses worked to Sparta's advantage and protected it from sacking and invasion.
-Though landlocked, Sparta had a vassal harbor, Gytheio, on the Laconian Gulf.
+These natural defences worked to Sparta's advantage and protected it from sacking and invasion.
+Though landlocked, Sparta had a vassal harbour, Gytheio, on the Laconian Gulf.

 Mythology

 Lacedaemon (Greek: Λακεδαίμων) was a mythical king of Laconia.
 The son of Zeus by the nymph Taygete, he married Sparta, the daughter of Eurotas, by whom he became the father of Amyclas, Eurydice, and Asine.
 As king, he named his country after himself and the city after his wife.
 He was believed to have built the sanctuary of the Charites, which stood between Sparta and Amyclae, and to have given to those divinities the names of Cleta and Phaenna.
-A shrine was erected to him in the neighborhood of Therapne.
+A shrine was erected to him in the neighbourhood of Therapne.

 Tyrtaeus, an archaic era Spartan writer, is the earliest source to connect the origin myth of the Spartans to the lineage of the hero Heracles; later authors, such as Diodorus Siculus, Herodotus, and Apollodorus, also made mention of Spartans understanding themselves to be descendants of Heracles.